Antenatal appointments: why they’re important

 - measure your tummy and listen to your baby’s heart beat

-- recommend blood tests and screening and other diagnostic tests and talk about test results
+- recommend blood tests, screening tests and other tests and talk about test results

-- talk about healthy eating and foods that aren’t recommended in pregnancy
+- talk about healthy eating and also foods that aren’t recommended in pregnancy

-Further into your pregnancy, your doctor or midwife might:
+Further into your pregnancy, your doctor or midwife might talk to you about or check:

-- ask you how you’re feeling emotionally and whether you have any concerns about your safety
+- your emotions, including whether you have any concerns about your safety

-- talk about labour signs, labour pain, and your preferences for labour and giving birth
+- labour signs, labour pain, and your preferences for labour and giving birth

-- talk about what will happen if there are problems – for example, premature birth
+- complications or problems – for example, premature birth

-- talk about taking your baby home (if you’re giving birth in a hospital or birth centre)
+- your plans for taking your baby home (if you’re giving birth in a hospital or birth centre)

-- ask about your plans for breastfeeding or formula-feeding your baby and give you information about this choice.
+- your plans for breastfeeding or formula-feeding your baby and give you information about this choice.

 If your doctor or midwife doesn’t talk about something you want to know, it’s OK for you to ask questions and get information.